art-technologies/generative-platform-standard/README.md

 This trigger should be called when you want to instruct _Platform_ to capture current state of the artwork.

 #### Instructions
-When your artwork is finished rendering call `genPSOnTriggerCaptPrev()` method.
+When your artwork is finished rendering call `gpsCaptPrev()` method.

 ### Delegated Loading
 #### Description
 To delegate loading UI to generative platform add the following code.

 #### Instructions
-When your project is finished loading or you'd like it to be displayed call `genPSOnTriggerLoadCompl()` method.
+When your project is finished loading or you'd like it to be displayed call `gpsLoadCompl()` method.

+## Note for On-Chain projects

+We do understand that for on-chain project size of the project is very important.
+The actual minified standard is less than 500 bytes.
+However, if you're not using all the features you can do the following:
+1. Edit [source file](/src/genps-project.js) to remove unused features
+2. Minify the file either using `yarn build:project` or using any other cusom tool for minifaction
+3. Use the minified file in your project

 ## Instructions for platforms